Insight • Design craft

 • Brush and script fonts: typefaces that reference calligraphic or painted letterforms.
 They carry the energy of physical tools without being literally handmade.

-• Rough and distressed fonts: clean typefaces with added texture, ink spread, or erosion.
+• Rough and distressed fonts: clean typefaces with added texture, ink spread or erosion.
 These reference printed or stamped letterforms.

-• Variable imperfection: clean digital typefaces with deliberate irregularities in weight, baseline, or letterform.
+• Variable imperfection: clean digital typefaces with deliberate irregularities in weight, baseline or letterform.
 Technically precise, but designed to feel human.

 Why handmade type matters in 2026

-Distinctiveness in a homogeneous landscape
+Standing out in a crowded type landscape

-Warmth and personality
+Bringing warmth and personality

 Where handmade typography works